 For my international readers let me quickly define the US Environmental Protection Agency (EPA) National Ambient Air Quality Standard (NAAQS).
 The NAAQS for particulate matter less or equal to 2.5 μm in diameter – called PM2.5 98th percentile, averaged over 3 years, is 35 μg/m3.
 Note that PM2.5 is 70 times smaller than the diameter of a human hair.
 Various medical publications connected severe health issues to short and long term exposure to PM2.5.
 Note that the World Health Organisation recommends 25 μg/m3 not to be exceeded.

 Particulate matter less or equal to 10 μm in diameter is called PM10.
 The 24 hours average PM10 NAAQS not to be exceeded more than once per year on average over 3 years is 150 μg/m3.
 The white and gray ash flakes that you see on our deck in the photo below are greater than several mm (1 mm = 0.0393701 inch).

 Obviously, these photos for the look of the month were taken prior to the onset of the poor air quality episode.
 You can see the clear blue sky in the background of some of the summer outfit photos.
 I went for a posh, but comfy graphic tee with floral skirt and wedge sandals look in Pantome colors of the year.
 Ironically, they are the colors of fire.

 More on what to wear in June in Interior Alaska at the link.
 What are you wearing on these hot summer days?
 Just curious.

 While you are here, don’t forget to register for my free newsletter to be among the first to know about new posts, and to get info on how-tos and special style subjects!!

 Congrats Ladies!
-Grab your buttons for your awards page or sidebar.I just joined the Top of the World Style #linkup party. #agelessstyle Click To Tweet
+Grab your buttons for your awards page or sidebar.See these awesome outfit ideas at the Top of the World Style #linkup party. #OOTD Click To Tweet

 Do you want to host your own party?